lucache-dev/DDTankAutoPlay/README.md

 # DDTank Auto Player
-A Python automation to play and complete Tasks on DDTank (Web Game) for you
+A Python automation script to play and complete tasks in DDTank (Web Game) for you.

-- It starts and play 1v1 matches in loop
+- Automatically starts and plays 1v1 matches in a loop.
-- It starts and play 2v2 matches in loop.
-(Needed to your partner to be using the same script)
+- Automatically starts and plays 2v2 matches in a loop.
+- It has its own auto-clicker to open cards automatically.

 ![image](https://github.com/user-attachments/assets/b358115e-2128-4856-8741-d99a0ec2937e)